Supporting Baltimore Police Families

 - All applications will be taken between October 1 and April 15.

-- No decision will be made until the Scholarship Committee receives information on financial need and tuition and fee charges provided by the college/university.
+- No decision will be made until the Scholarship Committee receives information on financial needs, tuition, and fee charges provided by the college/university.

 - Awards will be made at a meeting of the Committee to be held sometime in June.